 Diplomatic relations were established on 7 July, 1978.

-In the Solomon Islands, Canada is represented by the Canadian High Commission in Australia.
+In the Solomon Islands, Canada is represented by the High Commission of Canada in Australia.

-The Solomon Islands is represented in Canada by a High Commission in New York, U.S.A.
+The Solomon Islands are represented in Canada by a Consulate in New York, U.S.A.

 Canada and the Solomon Islands maintain a positive relationship.
 Bilateral relations are cordial and enhanced by a shared membership in international organisations such as the United Nations, the World Trade Organization and the World Health Organisation.
 Canada and the Solomon Islands share interests with respect to fisheries and climate change and are both party to the United Nations Fish Stocks Agreement and the Kyoto Protocol.
 Canada is also a Dialogue Partner of the Pacific Islands Forum to which the Solomon Islands belongs.